zhongliang2021/KalmanFilter/README.md

 # KalmanFilter
-This code use KalmanFilter to avoid interfere from environment
+This code uses KalmanFilter to reduce noise from the environment